danielepic96/gba-flash-patcher/README.md

 # GBA Flash Patcher

-Patches an EEPROM or SRAM GBA game to save on Flash 512K.
+Patches an EEPROM or SRAM GBA game to save on Flash 512K and 1M

 ## Additional fixes (fork)